elijahdecker/AdventOfCode/ReadMe.md

 # Advent Of Code
 This repository serves to hold my own solutions to the [Advent of Code](https://adventofcode.com/).
+Feel free to copy this template and generate your own solutions

 ## Puzzle Helper
 This allows you to easily create the needed input files and services.